Symmetrization of advection-diffusion operators: Simple shear flow

 \section{Simple shear flow}

-In this section, we will examine what the equations of the previous section mean for the simplest example of advection by an irrotational flow: simple shear flow.
+In this section, we will examine transformation equations for the simplest example of advection by linear, constant vorticity, shear flow.
 To summarize the previous section, we have shown that, if a solution of the balance equations (\ref{balance_equation1},\ref{balance_equation2}) together with (\ref{f}) can be found, the original advection-diffusion equation (\ref{adv_diff_eq}) can be transformed (up to terms of order ${\mathcal{O}}(\kappa^2)$) into a selfadjoint problem given by (\ref{evolution_w}).
 Let us consider a velocity field of the form

 We assume $\alpha\neq\beta$, so that $\nabla\times u \neq 0$ is satisfied.
 As $u$ is formed by terms that are linear in $x$ and $y$, we assume a quadratic form for $\phi$:

 with constants $a,b,c$ to be determined later.
 Then the expression for $f$ yields